squidpickles/ais/README.md

 ```

 ## Use it as a library
-Here's a very simple example that parses a single NMEA sentence.
+Here's an example that parses a single NMEA sentence.
 In this case, it contains an Aid to Navigation Report:
  ```rust
 use ais::{AisFragments, AisParser};
 use ais::messages::AisMessage;